whyrusleeping/mss-nc/README.md

 $ mss-nc <host> <port>
 ```

-Once youre connected, you can either list available protocols with `ls` or you
+Once you're connected, you can either list available protocols with `ls` or you
 can select a protocol by typing its name.
 Once a protocol is selected, the input
 mode changes from varint prefixed and newline delimited to raw.